Morgellons Disease Research • Patient Survey • Advocacy

 Did the CDC prove Morgellons patients are delusional?

-No. The CDC unexplained dermopathy study did not prove that all Morgellons patients are delusional.
-The better approach is to examine each patient carefully, document objective findings, and distinguish true observations from mistaken interpretations, contamination, unrelated skin conditions, and psychiatric explanations when appropriate.
+No. A better approach is to examine each patient carefully, document objective findings, and distinguish true observations from mistaken interpretations, contamination, unrelated skin conditions, and psychiatric explanations when appropriate.

 What should I do if I think I have Morgellons?